telerik/kendo-react-layout/docs/panelbar/api.md

 #### animation `Boolean`*(default: "true")*

-Makes the content of the `PanelBarItem` to be animated on appear and disappear.
+Animates the content of the `PanelBarItem` on appear and disappear.
 When set to `false`, the nested content is not animated.

 #### expanded `Boolean`*(default: "false")*

-Makes the content of the `PanelBarItem` to appear.
+Makes the content of the `PanelBarItem` appear.
 When set to `false`, the nested content is not displayed.

 #### disabled `Boolean`*(default: "false")*